 The Alexandria Chain of Lakes, which includes five lakes between which anglers can easily navigate, is known for abundant populations of largemouth bass.
 Smallmouth bass are present, too, but in smaller numbers.

 In recent years, Lake Mille Lacs arguably has been the state’s best smallmouth bass fishery, routinely turning out fish that top the scales at 4 or more pounds.
-Some fishermen say the 128,000-acre body of water—the second largest lake entirely within Minnesota’s borders—is the nation’s best for smallmouth bass.
-It’s poised to host the Bassmaster Championship for the second consecutive year this September.
+Some fishermen say the 128,000-acre body of water—the second-largest lake entirely within Minnesota’s borders—is the nation’s best for smallmouth bass.
+It’s also hosted the Bassmaster Championship two years running in 2016 and 2017.

 Minneapolis-St. Paul Area